n123git/yw-cond/README.md

 }
 fail();
 ```
-Another key use of `00 0A 01` is Arrays/Lists; since the system dosen't natively hold the ability to handle arrays or any data type of variable-length, the game will frequently define functions like `GetXYZ(int: index)` which emulates array access.
+Another key use of `00 0A 01` is Arrays/Lists; since the system doesen't natively hold the ability to handle arrays or any data type of variable-length, the game will frequently define functions like `GetXYZ(int: index)` which emulates array access.

 An example of this can be found below:
 ```md